TheDyingYAK/IDDI/README.md

-# IDDI
+# IDDI (I Did'nt Do It)
-this is my repo to automatically hash any PE file that is Created in /root || /home on a linux sustem
+This is my repo to automatically hash any PE file that is Created in /root || /home on a linux system

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is my repo to automatically hash any PE file that is created in /root || /home on a linux system.
+The intent is to be able to deconflict any portable executable that may be tracked/discoverd by defenders for the purposes of red teaming. - This is a red team tool and is intended to be used by red teams.

 ## Getting Started